-Mixing the Catalyst with Liquid Rubber
+Mixing of Butyl Liquid Rubber

-- A temperature tolerance that ranges from -62° to 300° F.
+- Our "White" is an Energy Star qualified product.
+A temperature tolerance that ranges from -40° to 250° Fahrenheit.

 - It is both alkali and acid resistant.

 - Withstands ponding water 365 days a year.